natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH%20Mk.1%20Apache.md

 * Easily destroyed by enemy aircraft if they are not detected beforehand ** Unreliably performing Starstreak missiles - cannot easily take down approaching jets or helicopters if they are closer than 4 km away and/or do not approach Apache directly
 ** Although the cannon is extremely lethal, the autopilot accuracy beyond 1 km range is rather bad and gets even worse when helicopter is moving around
 ** Radar can only scan ground or air at the same time and anti-air radar is extremely slow
 * The particular Hellfire missiles used on this helicopter have a long time to target and often waste time on upholding the launch protocol (going up to then fall down) even when target is at close range, unless the Apache is literally falling down onto the target
+* Starstreak AAM increases the spawn cost, meaning the helicopter will lose anti-air capability if you want to start with this helicopter in RB

 == History ==
 <!--''Describe the history of the creation and combat usage of the helicopter in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).''-->